 Still, natural beauty is the primary attraction on Basse-Terre, as you will discover upon entering the extraordinary Guadeloupe National Park.
 Sprawling over more than 74,000 acres of rainforest, it is a scenic wonderland crisscrossed by miles of walking trails, some leading toward the summit of the volcano La Soufrière.

-The towering volcano is the source of Carbet Waterfalls, a series of three cascades.
-The viewing platform is reached by hiking for approximately 30-minutes over a winding path through the forest.
-It is well worth the effort as the visitor’s platform offers up an excellent view of the 330-foot-high middle falls as it thunders through the jungle.
+The towering volcano is the source of Carbet Waterfalls, a series of three cascades reached by hiking for approximately 30-minutes over a winding path through the forest.
+It is well worth the effort as the there is an excellent view of the 330-foot-high middle falls as it thunders through the jungle.
 The falls have long been admired, as Columbus noted them in his journal in 1493, a time when the indigenous Caribs referred to Guadeloupe as “karukera,” meaning “island of beautiful waters.”
 You will have approximately 15-minutes to admire the view and take photos before retracing your path back to your bus and then driving back to the pier.

 Please note: This tour includes approximately 1-hour of moderate to strenuous walking.
 There will be uneven and natural terrain to negotiate which can become slippery and muddy if wet.
+There is a stairway of approximately 400 steps to reach the falls.
 The tour is not available to wheelchair guests or those with mobility concerns.
 Participants should be in good physical condition.
 Light-weight clothing; sun cap; sunglasses; sunscreen; insect repellant; a bottle of water from the ship; and flat, comfortable hiking/walking shoes with a non-slip sole are recommended.